 In early 2018 we and the RSPB asked you to respond to Medway Council's consultation, to ask them not to allocate Lodge Hill for development.
 Thank you to those of you that did.
 While the direct threat to Lodge Hill has been massively reduced, indirect threats have increased as many more homes are planned for the area around the SSSI which will still have an impact on the nightingales.
 We are asking Medway Council to make sure these impacts are properly avoided.

 What's so special about Lodge Hill?

 Chattenden Woods and Lodge Hill Site of Special Scientific Interest (SSSI) is a nationally important area of ancient woodland and rare grassland that supports one of the largest populations of nightingales in the UK.
-It is also the location where the landowner (the Ministry of Defence) and Medway Council want to build a new town.

 Why we believe Lodge Hill should not be developed